Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 Obviously, same in Libya.

-And now you have tons of people who are from the region, like the Marco Rubios of the world, who are living in Florida, who came to the United States, or his parents are immigrants from Venezuela or Cuba.
+And now you have tons of people who are from the region, like the Marco Rubios of the world, who are living in Florida, who came to the United States, or whose parents are immigrants from Venezuela or Cuba.

 And the minute anyone stands up and questions, why are we changing the government of Venezuela?